 2.3.1.
-Comet assay (if the test result of request 1 is negative)
+Comet assay (if the test results of request 1 are negative)

-- You proposed testing in the rat.
+- 20 You proposed testing in the rat.
 According to the test method OECD TG 489, rats are the preferred species.
-Other rodent species can be used if scientifically justified. - You proposed testing by the oral route.
-Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - In line with the test method OECD TG 489, the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
+Other rodent species can be used if scientifically justified (OECD TG 489, paragraph 23). - 21 You proposed testing by the oral route.
+Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - 22 You proposed analysing the liver, glandular stomach, duodenum/jejunum and bone marrow.
+In line with the test method OECD TG 489, the test must be performed by analysing tissues from the liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
 There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physico-chemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
 In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract.
+Analysis of the jejunum and bone marrow in addition to the above recommended tissues remains at your discretion.